EchoWane/CSBLOG/src/data/about/about.en.md

 ## Contributing

-Want to write with me?

-Head to the Github repo, fork and send a pull request.

-I will review and publish your post!
+Interested in co-authoring an article?
+Contact me first to discuss potential topics and collaboration.
+Once we agree on a direction, we'll work together through the Github repo - you can fork, make your changes, and submit a PR.

 ## Tech Stack